kevdkr/CarWebGL/README.md

 # Typescript + WebGL
 ### A live demo can be found <a href="https://kkrohn18.github.io/CarWebGL/index.html"> here</a>

-This is a demonstration of transormation matrices, phong lighting, and changing cameras in WebGL using Typescript
+This is a demonstration of transformation matrices, phong lighting, and changing cameras in WebGL using Typescript

 ## GLSL shaders:
 ### Data is passed through the vertex shader